ToboCodes/fs-mapmaker/README.md

 # FS MapMaker

-FS MapMaker is an online custom map creation tool that allows users to draw polygons on a map, place markers, and get the coordinates of those markers.
-Users can also click on existing polygons to view their vertices and modify them.
+FS MapMaker is a web application that allows users to create and edit custom maps using Leaflet.js.
+Users can create polygons by clicking on the map and adjust their shape by dragging the vertices.
+Additionally, users can edit and delete existing polygons.

 ## Features

-- Draw polygons by clicking on the map
+- Create custom polygons by clicking on the map
-- Drag markers to adjust the shape of the polygons
-- Click on existing polygons to place markers on their vertices
-- Remove markers by clicking on them
+- Adjust polygon vertices by dragging them
-- Automatically centers the map on the user's location upon loading (if location permission is granted)
-- Continuously updates the user's location with a GPS marker

-## Dependencies

-- Leaflet.js
-- geolib
+- Edit and delete existing polygons
+- Toggle map editing mode on and off
+- Download map data as a file

-## Getting Started
+## Installation

-1. Clone the repository.
+1. Clone this repository (`git clone https://github.com/ToboCodes/fs-mapmaker.git`)
-2. Run `npm install` to install the necessary dependencies.
+2. Navigate to the project directory (`cd fs-mapmaker`)
-3. Run `npm start` to start the development server.
+3. Install dependencies (`npm install`)
+4. Start the development server (`npm run start`)
-4. Open your browser and navigate to `http://localhost:1234`.
+5. Open your browser and navigate to `http://localhost:1234`

-## Usage

-1. Click on the map to place markers and automatically create a polygon from the markers.
-2. Drag the markers to adjust the shape of the polygon.
-3. Click on an existing polygon to place markers on its vertices.
-Drag those markers to update the polygon shape.
-4. Click on a marker to remove it.

-## License
+## Contributing

-This project is open-source and available under the MIT License.
+1. Fork the repository
+2. Create a new branch for your feature (`git checkout -b feature/my-new-feature`)
+3. Commit your changes (`git commit -m 'Add some feature'`)
+4. Push to the branch (`git push origin feature/my-new-feature`)
+5. Create a new pull request